 Likewise, 95% of workers and organisations in the country face barriers to digital skills training.

-In partnership with digital learning and talents platform Lithan, the programme covers fundamental AWS Cloud skills and practical career tips, including interviewing and resume writing.
+In partnership with digital learning and talents platform Lithan, the program covers fundamental AWS Cloud skills and practical career tips, including interviewing and resume writing.
 Through real-world, scenario-based exercises, labs, and coursework, students with no prior experience in cloud computing will be trained to build Linux, Python, networking, security, and relational database skills.

 “To deliver work-integrated learning, we need to bring together an ecosystem to support this learning journey, including the public sector, private sector, as well as the nonprofit sector, so as to collaborate and incubate this talent and enterprise for inclusive digital transformation,” said Leslie Loh, Founder and CEO of Lithan.